-Section 1.
-The Student Council shall have the following duties and powers within the limits of authority given it by the President of the College of Nursing.
+Section 1: The Student Council shall have the following duties and powers within the limits of authority given it by the President of the College of Nursing.

 - a.
 Have the opportunity to prepare policies on all matters within the jurisdiction of the Student Association and to submit them to the student body for approval after the President of the College of Nursing has sanctioned them.
 (Student's Bill of Rights) - b.
 Be responsible for the ad hoc committees. - c.
 To assist in the professional conduct of the student body. - d.
-Assist the Director of Student Activities in preparing the monthly activity calendar.
+Assist the Director of Student Services in preparing the monthly activity calendar.

-Section 2.
-Regular meetings of the Council shall be held each month.
-The President shall fix the precise time and place of meetings and a notice of such shall be posted at least three days in advance.
+Section 2: Regular meetings of the Council shall be held no more than once a month but no less than once a semester.
+The President shall schedule the place and time of meetings and a notice shall be posted at least three days in advance.